Joadja, New South Wales: History

 Joadja at its peak had a population of more than 1200 people.
 Joadja was a remarkably self-contained community, peopled largely by miners and their families brought to Australia from Scotland by the AKO Company to overcome the shortage of skilled local labour.
 The company provided housing for workers and their families in a section of the valley set apart for residential purposes.
 Workers paid a nominal rental for a neat cottage, built from bricks made on site.
 The wide avenue of houses near the creek was known as Carrington Row, named for the Governor of New South Wales, Lord Carrington.
 The village had a general store, post office, bakery, school and School of Arts.
 Farms on the ridges above Joadja Creek supplied vegetables, milk, butter and cheese, sent down to the valley on the incline used to haul the shale and coal out.
 The township that grew around this rather incongruous enterprise in the bush was almost totally self-sufficient.

 The shale mining resulted in employment directly connected with the mines.
 The population was at its highest from 1878 until 1885.

 A post office was opened in 1878 and remained open until it was burnt down in the bush fire of December 1904.

 In 1879 a temporary school of slab and bark was erected for some fifty children.
 In 1882 a fine stone building was built for the 90 children of Joadja, of which 60 were expected to attend on average.

 After a fire in 1882, one of the few accidents at Joadja, a number of safety precautions were taken.
 Between 1883 and 1886 a good deal of capital investment produced many modifications to existing buildings and plant, a doubling of the capacity of the distillation facilities and the addition of new features.
 In particular the manufacture of its own sulphuric acid for use in the refinery.
 Other manufacturing included packaging the kerosene in tins and a candle-moulding shop.

 In 1886 the School of Arts was constructed and was used for regular church services by ministers from Mittagong.

 As a result of competition from cheap American imports the refinery and the retorts closed in 1896.
-Between 1901-1902 there may have been a brief remission of mining but in 1904, after 28 years, Joadja ceased to exist as a shale producer.
+Between 1901–1902 there may have been a brief resumption of mining but in 1904, after 28 years, Joadja ceased to exist as a shale producer.

 In 2004–05, the site received federal government heritage funding to help roof and protect the unique historic retorts.